MokoSan/BookReviews_2021/TheArtOfWar.md

-# The Art of War by Sun Tzu
+# The Art of War - Sun Tzu

 ![AOW](Images/TheArtOfWar.jpeg)